rsiddall/fragilla/README.md

 ## Installation

-Ensure you have PHP and a Chromium-based browser installed, clone this repository, then run
+Ensure you have PHP, [composer](https://getcomposer.org/) and a Chromium-based browser installed, clone this repository, then run

 ```
 composer update